schambon77/CarND-Vehicle-Detection-P5/writeup.md

 Finally, I extracted HOG features for all 3 channels in order to get maximum value of the car (or non car object) shapes in the different channels.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+In the "Extract features" code cell, I read all vehicles and non-vehicles images.
+For each I then call the function `single_img_features` which conveniently extracts the HOG features through the function previously mentioned, as well as spatial and color features.

+The parameters I used for the spatial features extraction through function `bin_spatial` are:
+* spatial_size: (8, 8)

+The parameters I used for the color features extraction through function `color_hist` are:
+* bins: 16
+* range: (0, 256)

+The parameters lower than the defaults are chosen in order to keep a reasonnable dimensionality of the feature vector.

+Here are visual examples of the 2 feature vectors extracted:

+![image1]
+![image7]
+![image8]

+![image4]
+![image9]
+![image10]

+The "Train classifier" code cell contains code to train an SVC classifier, with the default 'rbf' method, but a large C (1e8) and low gamma (4e-4) in order to improve accuracy.

 ###Sliding Window Search